-For the 35 percent limit on lands proposed for newly platted residential use, is an assisted living building considered a residential use?
+For the 35% limit on lands proposed for newly platted residential use, is an assisted living building considered a residential use?
+Is multi-family housing?

 Yes.
-An assisted living building is considered residential use because the building is used for living purposes.
-The property still needs to be newly platted as part of the TID project plan.
-This assumes that current or future zoning permits the assisted living building.
+Both an assisted living building and multi-family housing are considered residential use because the buildings are used for living purposes.
+The property still needs to be newly platted as part of the TID project plan to be subject to the 35% limit.
+This assumes that current or future zoning permits the assisted living or multi-family building.

 Can a TID's boundaries be set based on something that will happen in the future?